fixisoft/ideafixSdk/examples/README.md

 To run the example you'll need gradle 8.0+.
 Installer is here : https://gradle.org/install/

-This documentation will grow overtime but to start wih, there are 2 examples :
+This documentation will grow overtime but to start wih, there are 5 examples.

+First 4 are :

 * ```om_client_example```
 * ```om_server_example```